sulaymanavoma/fast-graphrag/README.md

 > [!NOTE]
 > Using *The Wizard of Oz*, `fast-graphrag` costs $0.08 vs. `graphrag` $0.48 — **a 6x costs saving** that further improves with data size and number of insertions.
 Stay tuned for the official benchmarks, and join us as a contributor!

+## News
+- [ ] Support for IDF weightening of entities
+- [ ] Support for generic entities and concepts
+- [x] [2024.12.02] Benchmarks comparing Fast GraphRAG to LightRAG, GraphRAG and VectorDBs released [here](https://github.com/circlemind-ai/fast-graphrag/blob/main/benchmarks/README.md)
+- [x] [2024.12.02] We finally have a news section :P

 ## Features

 - **Interpretable and Debuggable Knowledge:** Graphs offer a human-navigable view of knowledge that can be queried, visualized, and updated.